Last Updated on May 16, 2024 by Kittredge Cherry

-Celebrate Trinity Sunday and Pride Month with visionary LGBTQ resources, including the last image from the gay Passion of Christ series, a new icon of a Trinity with rainbow halos, the “Sparkle Creed” and “Rainbow Trinity Prayer.”
+Celebrate Trinity Sunday with visionary LGBTQ resources, including the last image from the gay Passion of Christ series, an icon of a Trinity with rainbow halos, the “Sparkle Creed” and “Rainbow Trinity Prayer.”

 Holy Spirit blesses same-sex couple as Gay Passion of Christ series ends

 A divine same-sex union is pictured in “Trinity,” the last image in Doug Blanchard’s gay Passion of Christ series.
-Blanchard is working on a second gay Passion of Christ series with a darker, racially indeterminate Jesus.
+Blanchard completed a second gay Passion of Christ series with a darker, racially indeterminate Jesus in 2023.

 Passion cover Last SupperBlanchard, A gay New York artist, Blanchard paints a queer version as part of his series about Jesus as a contemporary gay man in a modern city.
 The 24 paintings in “The Passion of Christ: A Gay Vision” are available as a blog series and book with reflections by Los Angeles lesbian author Kittredge Cherry.
 The art is also available as prints.
 The following reflection is an excerpt from the book.